HiddeKehrer/website-clone-project/docs/docs/intro.md

 They can build new UI in our webview editor, define target audiences, and roll out changes to a small percentage of users.
 Every change is versioned, so they can monitor results and instantly roll back any experiment that isn't performing well, all without needing 24x7 devops.

+We are still expanding the documentation here with screenshots.

 ## 4. Integrate with Your Stack

 PipeGuru plays well with others.
 You can easily forward all experiment and event data to your existing analytics and CRM platforms.